 Take a closer look at your trash can.
 Is everything in there really waste?
-It is most likely that you could still use much of what goes in your trash for purposes other than what you acquired them for.
+You could probably still use much of what goes in your trash for purposes other than what you acquired them for.
 We can renew the life of some materials by recycling them.
 Recycling means converting waste into reusable material.
 Why is it important to recycle?

-We want the future generation to enjoy life in a healthy environment, but this can only be possible if we make a conscious effort to protect the planet.
+We want the future generation to enjoy life in a healthy environment, but this can only be possible if we consciously try to protect the planet.
 Waste production is unavoidable as we go about our daily lives.
-Human activities collectively result in an enormous amount of waste spread in landfills around the world.
-Landfills and incinerators significantly contribute to greenhouse gas emissions and air pollution, respectively.
+Human activities collectively result in an enormous amount of waste spread across landfill sites worldwide.
+Landfills and incinerators significantly contribute to greenhouse gas emissions and air pollution.

-The spike in the atmospheric levels of greenhouse gases, especially carbon dioxide and methane, causes unfavorable global climate change.
+The spike in the atmospheric levels of greenhouse gases, especially carbon dioxide and methane, causes adverse global climate change.
 There are many ways to manage waste, but recycling is the most energy-efficient method.

 There are even more reasons to consider recycling more seriously.
 The earth's natural resources are vast but not inexhaustible.
-If we continue to operate on a single-use system of consumption, raw materials will become increasingly scarce and eventually run out.
+If we continue to operate on a single-use consumption system, raw materials will become increasingly scarce and eventually run out.

 We have commonly used products made from recycled materials.
-Some of these include soda cans, newspapers, plastic bottles, and paper towels.
+These include soda cans, newspapers, plastic bottles, glass milk bottles, and paper towels.
 Ideally, we use these products just once.
-But with recycling, the materials from which we make them can go back to the recycling industry and be used to make something else.
+But with recycling, the materials we make can go back to the recycling and manufacturing industries and be used to make something else.

+There are many benefits to recycling.
 Materials meant for recycling can be bought and sold just like raw materials.
-Therefore, recycling can serve as a way for you to earn more income.
-There are many benefits to recycling.
 If we recycle more, we will preserve energy and save money.

 But what if you added the environmental cost?
 About 3,781 liters of water are needed to make one pair of jeans.
 The production of one pair of jeans emits around 34kg of co2.
 Then there is the chemical pollution resulting from the dyeing and treatment processes.
 Think of the multiple pairs of jeans owned by you and virtually everyone on the planet.
 You can now understand how your pair of jeans cost more than money.